NAD+ glycohydrolase

-Thus, the two substrates of this enzyme are NAD^{+} and H_{2}O, whereas its two products are ADP-ribose and nicotinamide.
+The enzyme hydrolyses nicotinamide adenine dinucleotide (a cation) to give nicotinamide and adenosine diphosphate ribose (ADP-ribose).
 Unlike ADP-ribosyl cyclase/cyclic ADP-ribose hydrolase (EC 3.2.2.6), which catalyzes the same reaction, this reaction does not proceed through a cyclic ADP-ribose.

-This enzyme participates in nicotinate and nicotinamide metabolism and calcium signaling pathway.
+This enzyme participates in nicotinate and nicotinamide metabolism and the calcium signaling pathway.
 Calcium metabolism involves the regulation of the levels of calcium in the body.
 The role this calcium plays also includes providing enough calcium for bone mineralization.
 It serves as the basis for the structure and rigidity of bones.
 Calcium metabolism can lead to a variety of diseases which can involve renal function.
 High concentrations of calcium can lead to cell death or apoptosis.